jqueiroz/lojban.io/README.md

 ### Adding support for alternative ortographies

 It would be nice to have a user-specific setting for switching all Lojban content to an alternative ortography, such as [la zbalermorna](https://jackhumbert.github.io/zbalermorna/write-up/) or [la krulermorna](http://lojban.pw/articles/krulermorna/).
+This could be done using some JavaScript code which looks for content tagged as Lojbanic and automatically converts it to the user's preferred ortography.

 ### Building something on top of our APIs